joelwaymack/age-graph/README.md

 ## Overview

 This is a simple API using Apache AGE PostgreSQL extension to create a graph data structure with a C# API.
-A simple Web App written with Sveltekit displays the graph.
+A simple Web App written with [Svelte](https://svelte.dev/) displays the graph using [force-graph](https://github.com/vasturiano/force-graph).

 ## Tooling